 North Carolina is the last state to raise the age for juveniles charged with certain crimes to be treated as adults.
 Before December 1, 2019, 16 and 17-year-olds were lumped together with adults in our District and Superior courts.

-Court and juvenile professionals recognize that children’s brains are still developing at the ages of 16 and 17 and young people should be treated as juveniles in our juvenile court system for most misdemeanors and non-violent felonies.
+Court and juvenile professionals recognize that children’s brains are still developing at the ages of 16 and 17, and young people should be treated as juveniles in our juvenile court system for most misdemeanors and non-violent felonies.
 Every other state had raised the age, leaving North Carolina as the last state to implement this change.

 This is a welcomed change in the law by most district attorneys, judges, and juvenile professionals.
-While there was some initial concern and push back by some law enforcement groups out of concern for public safety and county officials out of concern about getting stuck with the tab for implementing the legislation, a broad coalition of support developed over time to support this change in the law.
+While some law enforcement groups had some initial concern and push back out of concern for public safety and county officials out of concern about getting stuck with the tab for implementing the legislation, a broad coalition of support developed over time to support this change in the law.

 At the Law Offices of Jason E. Taylor, we support any endeavor that helps our kids and our communities.
 We share this information with you to keep you informed of changes in the law that can affect you and your family.

 As always, if you ever need a lawyer, please call us at (800) 351-3008 to reach any of our lawyers or wonderful staff at the Law Offices of Jason E. Taylor.